richardy-lobo-sapan/awesome-nlp-id/README.md

 ### Full NLP Frameworks

 - **[spaCy (Indonesian pipeline)](https://spacy.io/)** `🟢` `🔓 MIT`
   spaCy now has an Indonesian model.
 Good choice if you want a production-ready NLP pipeline.
-See the [official spaCy docs](https://spacy.io/models/id) to get started.
+See the documentation to get started.

 - **[Flair](https://github.com/flairNLP/flair)** `🟢` `🔓 MIT`
   Multilingual NLP framework with Indonesian support.
 Particularly good for NER and sequence labeling.